-(Formerly known as: Java Data Structures, Advanced) Prerequisites: CS GI53 or CS GI75 linked-lists, trees, hashing, and graphs) used in programming applications.
+(Formerly known as: Java Data Structures, Advanced)

+Prerequisites: CS GI53 or CS GI75 Advanced programming techniques and Object Oriented Programming principles in lava will be exploited in learning the concepts of data structures.
+Students will theoretical and hands-on experience with the implementation of typical data structures (e.g., arrays, queues, stacks, linked-lists, trees, hashing, and graphs) used in programming applications.
 Principles of recursion, sorting, searching, optimization, classes, objects, inheritance, and polymorphism will be explored and practiced.
 C-ID: COMP 132.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.
 Offered spring semester only.